 Three members of the Boar clan now share this surveillance assignment, and report any unusual incidents to Luu and Roh.
-Any player character who visits Feng will be observed by these watchers, and may, if perceptive, observe their presence as well (-5 to PER Rolls).
+Any player character who visits Feng will be observed by these watchers, and may, if perceptive, observe their presence as well (-5 to skill rolls to spot them).
 In any event, characters who frequent the house on F Street may soon find they have attracted the unwelcome attention of the Wing Chao.